Indian Armed Forces: Naval Air Arm

 An Indian Navy P-8I Neptune anti-submarine warfare aircraft.

-The Indian Naval Air Arm is a branch of Indian Navy which is tasked to provide an aircraft carrier based strike capability, fleet air defence, maritime reconnaissance, and anti-submarine warfare.
+The Indian Naval Air Arm is a branch of the Indian Navy that is tasked to provide an aircraft carrier-based strike capability, fleet air defence, maritime reconnaissance, and anti-submarine warfare.
 Flag Officer Naval Aviation (FONA) at Goa directs the field operations of the air arm.
 Naval Air Arm operates eight Tu-142 aircraft, which entered service in 1988.
 Upgrading of the aircraft is taking place, which helps to extend the service life of the aircraft by sixteen years.
 The BAE Sea Harrier operates from the INS Viraat.
-The BAE Sea Harrier FRS Mk.51 / T Mk.60 fly with the INAS 300 and INAS 552 squadrons of the Indian Navy.
+The BAE Sea Harrier FRS Mk.
+51 / T Mk.
+60 flies with the INAS 300 and INAS 552 squadrons of the Indian Navy.
 The Mikoyan MiG-29K will be deployed aboard INS Vikramaditya.
 The Indian Navy operates five Il-38 planes.
-They are being upgraded to use Sea Dragon suite.
+They are being upgraded to use the Sea Dragon suite.
 Used principally for anti-submarine warfare (ASW) and search and rescue roles, the helicopter fleet of Westland Sea King and the Sikorsky SH-3 Sea King operate from INS Garuda (Kochi) as well as INS Kunjali-II (Mumbai) air stations.
 56 more naval utility helicopters are planned to be inducted from 2016.
-These will be used for surveillance, anti-submarine warfare, electronic intelligence gathering and search and rescue operations.
-The helicopters will be equipped with 70 mm rocket launchers, 12.7 mm guns, lightweight torpedoes and depth charges.
+These will be used for surveillance, anti-submarine warfare, electronic intelligence gathering, and search and rescue operations.
+The helicopters will be equipped with 70 mm rocket launchers, 12.7 mm guns, lightweight torpedoes, and depth charges.
 The Indian Navy will also continue to procure HAL Dhruv as a multi-role utility platform.
 In the long-range maritime reconnaissance (LRMR) role, the navy uses Boeing P-8I Neptune and has issued a global tender for nine medium-range maritime reconnaissance (MRMR) aircraft for coastal defence.

 Defence satellite

 India's first exclusive defence satellite GSAT-7 was successfully launched by European space consortium Arianespace's Ariane 5 rocket from Kourou spaceport in French Guiana in August 2013, giving a major push to the country's maritime security.
 The Indian Navy is the user of the multi-band, home-built communication spacecraft, which is operational.
 GSAT-7 was designed and developed by the Indian Space Research Organisation (ISRO) and is expected to operate for seven years in its orbital slot at 74 degrees east, providing UHF, S-band, C-band and Ku-band relay capacity.
-Its Ku-band capacity is expected to provide high-density data transmission facility both for voice and video.
+Its Ku-band capacity is expected to provide a high-density data transmission facility both for voice and video.
 This satellite has been provided with additional power to communicate with smaller and mobile (not necessarily land-based) terminals.
-This dedicated satellite is expected to provide the Indian navy with an approximately 3500–4,000 km footprint over the Indian Ocean region, and over both the Arabian Sea and the Bay of Bengal region and enable real-time networking of all its operational assets in the water (and land).
-It also will help the navy to operate in a network-centric atmosphere.
+This dedicated satellite is expected to provide the Indian Navy with an approximately 3500–4,000 km footprint over the Indian Ocean region, and over both the Arabian Sea and the Bay of Bengal region, and enable real-time networking of all its operational assets in the water (and land).
+It will help the Navy to operate in a network-centric atmosphere.